bcgov/cas-shelf/README.md

+# ⚠️ This repository is now deprecated ⚠️

+Please see [cas-pipeline](http://www.github.com/bcgov/cas-pipeline) for a comparable Terraform flow.

+> Due to changes to Terraform Cloud plans, we have moved away from using it as our runner and state store.
+Each repo will handle it's own state and runs.
+See more information in [cas-pipeline](http://www.github.com/bcgov/cas-pipeline) for our Terraform usage patterns.

 # Google Cloud Storage - Terraform API-driven workflow

 Terraform Enterprise API scripts located in folder `tfe-scripts` helps create a new workspace with the initial configuration, folder `bcgov`